samhippo/mpv-scripts/README.md

 #### Usage
 Press ```Ctrl+3``` while playing a video file.
 The file will be moved to the subfolder (*.\Subfolder1\video.mkv*).
 If no other items exist in the playlist then mpv auto closes by default.
 ## ▶️  &nbsp; cut-video.lua
 Uses ffmpeg to cut sections of the currently playing video.
-No encoding is done to the video.
+The file formats remain the same; no encoding is done to the video.
 #### Installation
 1. Copy [cut-video.lua](cut-video.lua) to your mpv scripts directory.
 2. [ffmpeg](https://www.ffmpeg.org/download.html) must either be copied to your mpv installation folder or added to your Windows Environment Variables (Path) so that it can be located by the script.